USC-Office-of-Sustainability/SustainabilityCourseFinder/README.md

 ## Sustainability Related Courses

-After mapping, we analyze the goals a course is mapped to and labels it as `SDG-Related`, `Sustainability-Focused`, or `Not Related`.
+After mapping, we analyze the goals that a course maps to and classify it as `Sustainability-Focused`,`Sustainability-Inclusive`, `SDG-Related`, or `Not Related`.

-We have tried multiple methods to determine sustainability classifications, and our current method is as follows:
+Our current method for classifying courses is as follows:

-- If a course description does not map to any SDGs, it is “Not Related”.
+- Sustainability-Focused: a course (title/description) maps to one or more social/economic SDG (1-5, 8-11, 16, 17) AND one or more
-- If a course description maps to at least 1 SDG, we categorize it as “SDG-Related”.
+  environmental SDG (6, 7, 12, 13, 14, 15)

-- If a course maps to one or more social/economic SDG (1-5, 8-11,
+- Sustainability-Inclusive: a course (title/description) maps to at least 2 keywords across 2 SDGs (within either a social/economic OR an environmental category)

-  16, 17) AND one or more environmental SDG (6, 7, 12, 13, 14, 15), then
+- SDG-Related: a course (title/description) maps to at 1 keyword for at least 1 SDG

-  it is labeled “Sustainability Focused”.
+- Not-Related: a course (title/description) does not map to any SDG keywords

 Code for achieving these labels are found in the R script `02_using_text2sdg.R`.